-n Monday, the chief veterinarian at the National Zoo in Washington, D.C., disclosed that a giant panda cub that died this weekend had irregularities with its liver and strange fluid in its abdomen.
+On Monday, the chief veterinarian at the National Zoo in Washington, D.C., disclosed that a giant panda cub that died this weekend had irregularities with its liver and strange fluid in its abdomen.
 Officials say they are still waiting for lab reports to determine a precise cause of death.
 The demise of the cub, which lived for only six and a half days, is seen as a cruel setback to efforts to revitalize the giant panda population, which has dwindled to a little more than 1,600.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Good Friday is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week